“Origin of Instructor” Method

 - Hybrid or blended courses where there are both elements of a traditional course that meets in-person in a fixed place at a recurring specific time but also include an online component.
 Student credit hours delivered in a hybrid or blended configuration should be included in the total fall semester and annual SCH counts but not included in the online SCH, which are delivered in an exclusively virtual environment.

 - Classes delivered using a massive open online course (MOOC) format.
 These classes typically do not fall within the domain of The Cost Study because they do not involve administrative tracking similar to courses that are included in the study.

-In response to the massive shift to online instruction as a result of the Covid-19 pandemic, we are introducing 4 additional optional fields beginning with the 2021 cycle of the study.
-These fields should be used to capture online instruction at the same 4 levels (fall UG online, fall Grad online, annual UG online, and annual Grad online); however, they will use a different definition for classifying “online” instructional activity.
-Activity captured for these values should only include courses that were originally scheduled to be taught online, and they would have been taught online regardless of the constraints of the pandemic.
+In response to the massive shift to online instruction as a result of the Covid-19 pandemic, the study included four additional optional online fields in the 2021 and 2022 cycles.
+These fields were used to capture online instruction at the same four levels (fall UG online, fall Grad online, annual UG online, and annual Grad online); however, they used a different definition for classifying “online” instructional activity.
+Activity captured for these values only included courses that were originally scheduled to be taught online, and they would have been taught online regardless of the constraints of the pandemic.